Health Information Technology Program

 The professional also manages aggregate data based on the care of patients, collects health care data by abstracting and encoding information, uses computer programs to interpret data, and ensures the data's validity.

-The Health Information Technology (H.I.T.) program provides both lecture and clinical affiliations ("clinicals") where students gain practical experience and learn many technical aspects of processing and maintaining health information.
-After completing the two-year program, graduates are eligible to take the national examination for attaining a Registered Health Information Technician (RHIT) title.
+The Health Information Technology (HIT) program provides both lecture and professional practice ("experience") where students gain practical experience and learn many technical aspects of processing and maintaining health information.
+After completing the two-year program, graduates are eligible to take the national examination for attaining a Registered Health Information Technician (RHIT) credential.

 Health Information Technology is one of the top 10 growing fields that does not require a baccalaureate degree.
-Graduates work in hospitals, outpatient clinics, surgi-centers, nursing homes and other health care facilities.
+Graduates work in hospitals, outpatient clinics, surgery centers, nursing homes and other health care facilities.

 Persons interested in pursuing this program should have an interest in the health care field, although actual patient contact is very rare.
 Such persons should enjoy organizing, preparing and retrieving detailed work.